 What happens when I reach a healthy weight?

-- If you change the amount of physical activity you do, adjust your eating.
+- If you change the amount of physical activity you do, adjust what you eat.

 - Keep a record of what you eat and how much physical activity you get so you’ll know how to make adjustments.

-- Remember that eating smart means eating some foods in smaller amounts and eating high-calorie and high-fat foods less often.
+- Remember that eating smart means eating some foods in smaller amounts and eating high-calorie foods less often.

 - Use a shopping list, and don’t shop when you’re hungry.